sbya/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Computational Fluid Dynamic
-- Computational Linguistics
+- Chemical Engineering
-- Information Retrieval
+- Matlab

 # Education to show in About widget
 education: